Monday, June 16, 2025

 We brought my daughter home to a noisy four plex next to the railroad tracks.

-She made me appreciate our home.
+She taught me to appreciate our home.

 I thought living by the railroad tracks was awful,